 CUNY DEI Incubator Program Manager

-Aysa Gray (MA) is a visionary organizer, antiracist and DEI specialist, fluent speaker of AAVE and Interim Director of CERRU and the CUNY Incubator.
+Aysa Gray (MA) is a visionary organizer, antiracist and DEI specialist, life-long learner, fluent speaker of AAVE and Interim Director of CERRU and the CUNY Incubator.
 They have been doing intersectional antiracist work for a decade.
 They also hold many other titles such as a member of the Black Latinx Faculty and Staff Group and a founding member of the Qc Mutual Aid Group.
-Her work centers co-creating actionable ways to disrupt systemic racism, antiblackness and intersecting oppressions in service to a liberated future.
-In their spare time, Aysa is two time winner in a protracted battle with her insomnia.
+Their work centers co-creating actionable ways to disrupt systemic racism and intersecting oppressions in service to a liberated future.

 Yael supports Incubator sites with developing their campus-specific projects and in cross-campus collaboration as well as offers internal support in program development and strategic planning.
 Yael has been with CERRU since November 2013 in various capacities.
 She is now pursuing a PhD in Health Behavior, conducting research studies that center identity & sex, consulting, and growing her two businesses, Kaleidoscope Vibrations, LLC and Sex Positive You.
 Yael loves salsa dancing and facilitating spaces where people feel validated, understood, and like they belong.